RoyzLevy/cheat-sheets/devops-info.md

 - We’ll manage that with groups of users.
 - Change user group = sudo usermod -g <groupname> <username>
 - Change ownership of files = sudo chown / sudo chgrp
+- When we add a user to a remote server, we'll need to add the public key to the user's ```/home/<username>/.ssh/authorized_keys``` file in order for the user to be able to ssh to the machine as it's own user and not as root

 ---